joncrain/automunki/README.md

 ### Storing binaries

 This wrapper does not store the binaries in the repo.
-Instead it is up to the user to add a final step of the `autopkg.yml` file to sync to a storage bucket (i.e. S3, Azure Blob, etc.)
+Instead it is up to the user to add a final step to the `autopkg.yml` file to sync to a storage bucket (i.e. S3, Azure Blob, etc.)